US seeks China's help to end Russia's war in Ukraine

 "As leaders of major countries, we need to consider properly resolving global hotspot issues, and more importantly, global stability and the production and life of billions of people," he was quoted as saying.

-The U.S.-China relationship, long fraught, has only become more strained since the start of Biden's presidency.
-Biden has repeatedly criticized China for military provocations against Taiwan, human rights abuses against ethnic minorities and efforts to squelch pro-democracy advocates in Hong Kong.
+The US-China relationship, long fraught, has only become more strained since the start of Biden's presidency.
+Biden has repeatedly criticised China for military provocations against Taiwan, human rights abuses against ethnic minorities, and efforts to squelch pro-democracy advocates in Hong Kong.

 But the relationship may have reached a new low with the Russian invasion.

-Secretary of State Antony Blinken on Thursday reiterated that the Biden administration remains concerned that China is considering providing military equipment to Russia.
-He said Biden would make clear to Xi "that China will bear responsibility for any actions it takes to support Russia's aggression, and we will not hesitate to impose costs."
+Secretary of State Antony Blinken on Thursday reiterated the Biden administration remains concerned China is considering providing military equipment to Russia.
+He said Biden would make clear to Xi "that China will bear responsibility for any actions it takes to support Russia's aggression, and we will not hesitate to impose costs".

 The White House says China has been sending mixed messages about its support for Russia.
-There were initial signs that Chinese state owned banks were pulling back from financing Russian activities, according to a senior Biden administration official who insisted on anonymity to discuss internal analyses.
+There were initial signs Chinese state-owned banks were pulling back from financing Russian activities, according to a senior Biden administration official.
 But there have also been public comments by Chinese officials who expressed support for Russia being a strategic partner.

 White House national security adviser Jake Sullivan and senior Chinese foreign policy adviser Yang Jiechi met in Rome earlier this week for an intense, seven-hour talk about the Russian invasion and other issues.

-Ahead of the Rome talks, Sullivan said the U.S. wouldn't abide China or any other country helping Russia work around economy-jarring sanctions inflicted by the U.S. and other allies since the Feb.
-24 invasion.
+Ahead of the Rome talks, Sullivan said the US wouldn't abide China or any other country helping Russia work around economy-jarring sanctions inflicted by the US and other allies since the February 24 invasion.

 Sullivan also said the administration determined China knew that Putin "was planning something" before the invasion of Ukraine, but the Chinese government "may not have understood the full extent" of what Putin had in mind.

-Xi and Putin met in early February, weeks before the invasion, with the Russian leader traveling to Beijing for the start of the Winter Olympics.
-During Putin's visit, the two leaders issued a 5,000-word statement declaring limitless "friendship."
+Xi and Putin met in early February, weeks before the invasion, when the Russian leader travelled to Beijing for the start of the Winter Olympics.
+During Putin's visit, the two leaders issued a 5000-word statement declaring limitless "friendship".

 Beijing's leadership would like to be supportive of Russia but also recognises how badly the Russian military action is going as an overmatched Ukrainian military has put up stiff resistance, according to a Western official familiar with current intelligence assessments.

-The official, who was not authorized to comment and spoke on the condition of anonymity, said Beijing is weighing the potential "reputational blowback" of being associated with the Russian camp.
+The official said Beijing was weighing the potential "reputational blowback" of being associated with the Russian camp.
 The Chinese response to Russia's request for help "is in the process of being formulated," the official added.

-Though seen as siding with Russia, China has also reached out to Ukraine, with its ambassador to the country on Monday quoted as saying: "China is a friendly country for the Ukrainian people.
+Though seen as siding with Russia, China has also reached out to Ukraine.
+Its ambassador to the country on Monday was quoted as saying: "China is a friendly country for the Ukrainian people.
 As an ambassador, I can responsibly say that China will forever be a good force for Ukraine, both economically and politically."

 "We have seen how great the unity of the Ukrainian people is, and that means its strength," Fan Xianrong was quoted by Ukraine's state news service Ukrinform as telling regional authorities in the western city of Lviv, where the Chinese Embassy has relocated to.